cfengine/documentation/reference/components/cf-serverd.markdown

 ### skipverify

-**Description**: List of IPs or hostnames for which we expect no DNS binding and cannot verify
+**Description:** List of IPs or hostnames for which we expect no DNS binding and cannot verify

 Server side decision to ignore requirements of DNS identity